Home » Recipes » Breakfast » Egg White French Toast

 Fry the bread for 2 minutes on one side or until the sides are crispy – it won’t be golden brown as there’s no egg yolk in the recipe.

-Flip and keep frying the bread slice over medium-high heat, for about 1-2 minutes.
+Flip and keep frying the bread slice over medium-high heat, for about 1 to 2 minutes.

-Place on a plate with some absorbent paper if you care about fat – this absorbs the excess oil.
+Place the toast on a plate with some absorbent paper if you care about fat – this absorbs the excess oil.

 The best way to serve French toast is to add similar toppings as you will add to pancakes, like: